covid-at-home/covid-at-home/level2.md

 ### If you don't have symptoms

 Some people may be exposed to, carry, and infect others with the virus -- without ever showing symptoms themselves.
 These people are asymptomatic carriers.
-They seem to be common; they may number around [one in four](https://www.theguardian.com/world/2020/apr/01/china-pivots-to-tackle-silent-covid-19-carriers-as-us-says-a-quarter-of-cases-may-have-no-symptoms) of those infected.
+They seem to be common; they may even number around [one in four](https://www.theguardian.com/world/2020/apr/01/china-pivots-to-tackle-silent-covid-19-carriers-as-us-says-a-quarter-of-cases-may-have-no-symptoms) of those infected.
 Unless widespread testing is available where you are (which is currently a small minority of places), it may not be possible to determine if you are one of them.
 This is one of the reasons why everyone should currently be following the advice of public health authorities that generally includes social distancing measures covered in Level 1.

 ### If you have symptoms